2312323123/ERP/README.md

 entry point -> look at what port 80 of nginx is exposed to in the main docker-compose.yml ~~db admin panel -> /pgadmin~~ \
 until it's fixed, pgadmin will be at http://149.156.119.173:5050/

+---

+### Frontend notes
+* custom port and hot reload were set in /vite.config.ts, all it had before that was `plugins: [react()],`

+#### .env notes
+* be aware that when you deploy on different url, it has to be specified in one of the variables
+* backend was done with npm, frontend with yarn, which sits on top of that